tsy0716/powerbi_coverpage/clinical.md

 - **Antipsychotic Medication**: Provides visualisations for antipsychotic medication with breakdowns by Care Level, Frequency and Medicine.
 - **Antimicrobial&Antiviral Medication**: Provides visualisations for antimicrobial&antiviral medication with breakdowns by Care Level, Frequency and Medicine.
 - **Medication Details**: Provides a table view of medication.
 Able to check all raw layer related medication data.
+- **Mortality**: Provides visualisations for mortality including mortality rate (per 1000 OBD), life expectancy, length of stay and etc.
+- **Death Details**: Provides a table view of deaths.
+Able to check all events before 30 days of death.

 # Data Scope